abeyra/Artemis/README.md

 "Artemis" is a Web application built during NASA's Hackathon.
 This web application provides a 3d rendering of Earth and the universe on the homepage and teaches users about different star systems using resources and information provided directly from NASA.

-Site can be accessed at nasalearnstarsystems.co
+Site can be accessed at http://nasalearnstarsystems.co/

 ## Features